pressoholics/prso-content-syndication-toolkit/readme.txt

 No, this is a one way process.
 Think of it as an email campaign, once is goes out mistakes can't be corrected.
 Be sure before you publish!

-= Can people read these posts on the front end like any other post? = No, all 'Syndication Posts' are protected from the public.
-Only logged in users with at least 'editor' role can view these posts.
+= Can people read these posts on the front end like any other post? = Yes, all 'Syndication Posts' published on your site.
+All client copies of posts are automatically marked with a Canonical tag pointing back to the original post on your site.

 = Do i have to add my posts as 'Syndication Posts' cant i use normal posts? = In this free version yes, you have to use the custom 'Syndication Posts' post type.
 In the PRO version, there are many more features, selecting to publish from the default 'posts' post type is just one of them.